ichard26/ichard26.github.io/content/privacy.md

 ## Cookies & localStorage

-While no first-party or third-party cookies are used, your browser may report the presence of one "cookie".
+While no first-party cookies are used, your browser may report the presence of one "cookie".
 This "cookie" is really an entry in your browser's localStorage.
 The data stored is purely used for functionality including:

 1. **Your light/dark theme preference** -> so it can persist across reloads

 1. **Your last vertical position** -> so if you reload the same page it will autojump to your former location

+microanalytics.io and github.com do set their own cookies which is out of my control.

 ## History

+- **May 13, 2022**: turns out that GitHub (or at least their API) and microanalytics set their own cookies, so sadly third-party cookies do exist :(

 - **May 13, 2022**: Next PR Number (<https://ichard26.github.io/next-pr-number/>) now uses
   [microanalytics.io] in accordance in this privacy statement